 Jason received his Ph.D. in Biochemistry from Rhodes University in Grahamstown, South Africa in the lab of Dr. Adrienne Edkins studying the molecular chaperone Hsp90.
 After a brief postdoc at UCLA, he realized his life-long dream of becoming an Anteater at UCI, joining the Pannunzio Lab in 2020.
 Jason’s project involves developing a genetic assay in human B cells using digital PCR (dPCR) technology that quantifies DNA DSBs.
 The project also includes further exploration of the role the Artemis nuclease plays in pathogenic DNA rearrangements in B cell malignancies.

-Samuel is a third year Bio Sci major at UC Irvine.
+Samuel is a fourth-year Bio Sci major at UC Irvine.
 Samuel desires to further understand biological mechanisms surrounding cancer in the Pannunzio Lab.
 He wishes to further his studies in science by pursuing a career in medicine.
 In his spare time Sam loves to play guitar and cook new dishes.

 Aya is a fourth-year Genetics major at UC Irvine.
 She has always had a deep interest for biology and aims to pursue a career within medicine.
 In the Pannunzio lab, she hopes to learn more about the mechanisms behind chromosomal translocations found in blood-related cancers.
 In her spare time, Aya enjoys painting, baking, and spending time with family on the beach.